 - County Court

 - Circuit Court

-The court that your case will reside in is determined by the amount of damages that you are seeking.
+The court that your case will reside in is determined by the number of damages that you are seeking.

 Small Claims Court

-The lowest level of cases are called ‘Small Claims Court’, also known as ‘Summary Claims’.
-The Plaintiff in these cases are stating that the total value of the damages they are seeking are less than $5000.00.
+The lowest level of cases is called ‘Small Claims Court’, also known as ‘Summary Claims’.
+The Plaintiff in these cases is stating that the total value of the damages they are seeking is less than $5000.00.

 Second, if the damages being sought are in excess of $5000.00, but less than $15,000.00, then the lawsuit goes to County Court.
 These are still, generally for our office, cases involving property damages and diminished value claims.

 Lastly, there is Circuit Court.
-The economic criteria for Circuit Court is simply that the Plaintiff is seeking an amount in excess of $15,000.00.
+The economic criteria for Circuit Court are simply that the Plaintiff is seeking an amount in excess of $15,000.00.

 Circuit Court is where 98% of all personal injury cases end up.
 This is because there is no limit to the amount of an award to the Plaintiff based on the evidence.
 There are elements of a personal injury case that the jury has to put a value on.
 Pain and suffering caused to you by the at-fault party is one area where the jury must determine damages.